Selective inference for effect modification via the lasso: Application: Overweight and systemic inflammation

 \subsection{Average treatment effect}

-We obtain estimates of the average treatment effect (ATE) $\mathrm{E}[\Delta(\mathbf{X})]$ using the naive linear model (method 1) and the full model (method 2).
-Since the last four methods use the same estimated nuisance parameters, their estimates of the ATE are identical.
+We obtain estimates of the weighted average treatment effect (WATE) in \eqref{eq:wate} using the naive linear model (method 1) and the full model (method 2).
+Since the last four methods use the same estimated nuisance parameters, their estimates of the WATE are identical.
 In other words, their only difference is how effect modification is modeled.
-The two estimates of ATE are quite close: using the naive linear model (nuisance parameters are estimated by linear model), the point estimate is 1.166 with 95\% confidence interval [1.088, 1.244]; using the full model (parameters are estimated by the random forest), the point estimate is 1.168 with 95\% confidence interval [1.071, 1.220].
+The two estimates of WATE are quite close: using the naive linear model (nuisance parameters are estimated by linear model), the point estimate is 1.166 with 95\% confidence interval [1.088, 1.244]; using the full model (parameters are estimated by the random forest), the point estimate is 1.168 with 95\% confidence interval [1.071, 1.220].